Chapter 5 Arrests by Age, Sex, and Race

 • 65 and older

-Even though there is information about the specific age of arrestee (or the age range, depending on the arrestee’s age) and their gender, there is no gender information combined with race and no age beyond the adult/juvenile binary.
-If you add up all arrests that are broken down by gender-age and compare it to the sum of all of the arrests broken down by adult/juvenile-race here, in some cases these numbers don’t add up.
-That’s because while most agencies do report the age variables, not all agencies report the race variables.
+Even though there is information about the specific age of arrestee (or the age range, depending on the arrestee’s age) and their sex, there is no sex information combined with race and no age beyond the adult/juvenile binary.
+If you add up all arrests that are broken down by sex-age and compare it to the sum of all of the arrests broken down by adult/juvenile-race here, in some cases these numbers do not add up.
+That is because while most agencies do report the age variables, not all agencies report the race variables.
 So summing up the race variables will actually undercount the total number of arrests.

 • American Indian